vordimous/wellageddev/content/about.md

 [WSO2](https://www.wso2.com/)

-I was a technical sales rep that worked with customers to solve their problems with WSO2 products.
+I was a technical sales engineer that worked with customers to solve their problems with WSO2 products.

 ### Sr. Full Stack Developer